 Complementary Health Approaches for Chronic Pain

-Pain Conditions and Current Evidence of Complementary Health Approaches
+Pain Conditions and Summary of Current Research

 Fibromyalgia

 In general, research on complementary health approaches for fibromyalgia must be regarded as preliminary.
-However, recent systematic reviews and randomized clinical trials provide encouraging evidence that practices such as tai chi, qi gong, yoga, massage therapy, acupuncture, and balneotherapy may help relieve some fibromyalgia symptoms.
+However, recent systematic reviews and randomized clinical trials provide encouraging evidence that practices such as tai chi, qigong, yoga, massage therapy, acupuncture, and balneotherapy may help relieve some fibromyalgia symptoms.

 Headache